 Sarah Clarke was called to the Church in 2001.
 She built on the positive contributions of past ministers, and the church underwent further change.
 The parsonage on Summer Street was purchased, where Rev. Clarke lived.
 A new, full-time DRE was hired, bringing fresh energy and a wealth of ideas to further develop an already strong religious education program.
 Several historic events took place during this time: the Church officially adopted the name “Peterborough Unitarian Universalist Church;” we celebrated our 175th anniversary; and the church’s historic tracker organ was completely rebuilt and reinstalled, following a very successful fund drive.
 Rev. Clark challenged the congregation to be more engaged in the larger community and they responded by establishing the Peterborough Community Supper, a free supper served every Wednesday night, often feeding more than 100 people.

 After a successful search for a new settled minister, Rev. Dr. David Robins was called in 2007 and he served until his retirement in December 2013.
-Rev. Robins tenure has been a time of great stability and healing for this congregation.
+Rev. Robins tenure was a time of great stability and healing for this congregation.
+Following his retirement, the congregation was served by two interim ministers; Rev. Shaynal Appel and Rev. Olivia Holmes.
+Rev. Diana McLean was called to ministry in 2016 and is serving through June 2021.
+Rev. Dr. David Robins was named Minister Emeritus in 2021.